jeka-dev/jeka/README.md

 # Based on simple ideas

-- Run Java methods from both IDE and command line indifferently.
+- Run Java public methods from both IDE and command line indifferently.
 - Simply use Java libraries for building Java projects programmatically.

 <br/>